nearyouconsulting/smartupdatedata/README.md

 # smartupdatedata
-A SAP CX (aka Hybris) extension to:
+A SAP CX (aka Hybris) extension used to:

 Handle releases patch files such as impex, groovy or SQL <br/>
 Persist history execution of releases patch files so it may be used to send notifications to developers team</br>